ispikit/ispikit-ios/README.md

   Starts initialization of the Analyzer.
 This should not be confused with the proper alloc-init of the object, it must be called on a valid object, created with  [ISTAnalyzer new] or [[ISTAnalyzer alloc] init].
 This call is asynchronous and calls back executing the initDoneCallback block.
 Typically, it takes a few seconds.
 Returns NO if already initialized.
 * `(BOOL) startRecording;`

   Starts recording.
-It uses the sentence property as bases for recognition and analysis, so the sentence property should have been set before that call.
+It uses the `sentences` property as basis for recognition and analysis, so the `sentences` property should have been set before that call.
 During recording, the newWordsCallback block is executed each time a new word was recognized.
 Recording continues until stopRecording or stopRecordingWithForce is called.

   It returns NO if the object was not Initialized, or the sentence is invalid or it is not ready to record, for instance during audio playback.